huaweicloud/terraform-provider-huaweicloud/docs/resources/vpcep_service.md

 * `permissions` - (Optional, List) Specifies the list of accounts to access the VPC endpoint service.
 The record is in the `iam:domain::domain_id` format, while `*` allows all users to access the VPC endpoint service.

+* `description` - (Optional, String) Specifies the description of the VPC endpoint service.

 * `tags` - (Optional, Map) The key/value pairs to associate with the VPC endpoint service.

 The `port_mapping` block supports: